heliosdrm/SlidingDFTs.jl/docs/src/implement.md

 SlidingDFTs.dataoffsets(::MyBasicSDFT) = 0
 ```

-On the other hand there is no need to define `SlidingDFTs.dftback` in this case, since as it has been noted above, the interface of of `updatedft!` assumes that the most recent DFT is already contained in its first argument, soit is not necessary to use the function `previousdft` to get it.
+On the other hand there is no need to define `SlidingDFTs.dftback` in this case, since as it has been noted above, the interface of of `updatedft!` assumes that the most recent DFT is already contained in its first argument, so it is not necessary to use the function `previousdft` to get it.